 Understanding what you (and your family) can expect during the investigation and subsequent trial of the offender is an important part of managing your grief.
 The following will give you a basic understanding of what to expect, although please keep in mind this list is in no way exhaustive list and we recommend you contact us for more information on your specific case.

 The hearing is heard in front of a “Magistrate” and it is up to them to weigh up the evidence and decide whether there is a ‘prima facie’ case; in other words, is there enough evidence to send the matter to trial at the Supreme Court.
-This is different to the Trial itself, where a jury of 12 people is responsible for determining the actual outcome.

 Because of the nature of a Committal Hearing, families may find attending incredibly difficult.
 There is often a great deal of legal argument and jargon, as well as highly graphic evidence and testimony.
 Please remember QHVSG will try to provide families with a court peer supporter so please contact us to arrange.

 An inquest is a formal court hearing that is conducted by the Coroner.
 Coronial inquests are public hearings held to examine the cause and circumstances surrounding the death of somebody in unusual or unnatural circumstances.
 Inquests are conducted by magistrates in their role as coroners

 The Coroner’s roll is to examine the circumstances surrounding a death; however, proceedings are conducted without utilising the rules of evidence as would normally apply in general court proceedings.
 A Coroner will investigate all ‘reportable’ deaths.
 In certain types of deaths, including certain homicide related deaths, the investigation will include an inquest.